-Assets and net assets of the Foundation increased \$42,000 or 70% during the year ended June 30, 2010 as a result of operating revenues in excess of expenses and transfers to the University.
-The Board elected to retain excess funds within the Foundation to be used for further operations rather than transfer the surplus to the University as was done in the prior fiscal year.
+Assets and net assets of the Foundation decreased \$48,000 or 47% during the year ended June 30, 2011 as a result of expenses and transfers to the University in excess of operating revenues.

 Using the Annual Report

 This financial report consists of three financial statements: the Statement of Net Assets; the Statement of Revenues, Expenses and Changes in Net Assets; and the Statement of Cash Flows.
 These financial statements are prepared in accordance with Governmental Accounting Standards Board (GASB) Statement No. 35, Basic Financial Statements - and Management's Discussion and Analysis - for Public Colleges and Universities.